 In this case ‘Jim is 200cm tall’ does not contain hyperintensional positions.
 We can replace ‘Jim’ with ‘Bert’ if these are both names for the very same man, and we can replace ‘200cm’ with ‘2m’ if these name the same length.
 And since ‘Bob believes that Jim is 200cm tall’ does contain hyperintensional positions, sentence S is, therefore, weakly hyperintensional.

 There are, of course, more complex sentences, such as those that contain more than one saturated psychological attitude construction, or those that contain a psychological attitude construction and an expression that does not fall within the scope of any psychological attitude construction.
-An example of the latter is the sentence ‘Snow is white and Bob believes that horses fly’.
+An example of the latter is the sentence ‘Snow is white, and Bob believes that horses fly’.
 That sentence, S*, contains an expression, E, that falls within the scope of a psychological attitude construction.
 E is ‘horses fly’ and E* is ‘Bob believes that horses fly’.
 E* contains a hyperintensional position.
 E, however, does not.
 So any expression contained in S that has a hyperintensional position is one such that, when we remove the psychological operator that falls within its scope, it no longer contains hyperintensional positions.
-Thus, ‘snow is white and Bob believes that horses fly’ is weakly hyperintensional.
+Thus, ‘snow is white, and Bob believes that horses fly’ is weakly hyperintensional.
 An example of the former is the sentence ‘Bob believes that horses fly, and Jenny believes that horses do not fly’.
 This sentence is weakly hyperintensional because the only two expressions with hyperintensional positions are also saturated psychological attitude constructions—namely: ‘Bob believes that horses fly’ and ‘Jenny believes that horses do not fly’.

 We find it plausible that sentences that describe psychological attitudes are hyperintensional because of features of the representational systems of cognitively limited agents such as ourselves.
 In the case of S, the hyperintensionality results from the fact that Bob is neither omniscient nor ideally rational.
 If we are right, then weakly hyperintensional sentences are those that, in the absence of ignorance or non-ideal rationality, would fail to generate hyperintensional positions.
 Were Bob omniscient and ideally rational then sentence S would not have hyperintensional positions.
 But given that actual agents are neither omniscient nor ideally rational, sentences with psychological attitude constructions within them will be weakly hyperintensional since, given that we don’t know what kinds of irrationality an agent might exhibit, there is never a guarantee that substitution of intensionally equivalent expressions will retain the truth-value of the original sentence.

 One could say that the weak hyperintensionality associated with the representational systems of cognitively limited agents makes distinctions where there are no real distinctions in the world.
-‘200cm’ and ‘2m’ might have a different cognitive significance for Bob, but there is no distinction in the world answering to that cognitive significance.
+‘200cm’ and ‘2m’ might have differing cognitive significance for Bob, but there is no distinction in the world answering to that difference.

 Weak hyperintensionality can be contrasted with what we will call strong hyperintensionality.
-Strong hyperintensionality, in contrast to weak hyperintensionality, does not exist because of limitations to our cognitive systems, but rather, because there are real distinctions in the world that are missed at the purely intensional level.
-To capture this idea let us say that a sentence, S, is strongly hyperintensional just in case either S contains hyperintensional positions but no psychological attitude constructions, or, if S contains psychological attitude constructions then the sentence that remains after removing those constructions still contains hyperintensional positions.
+Strong hyperintensionality, in contrast to weak hyperintensionality, does not exist because of limitations to our cognitive systems, but rather because there are real distinctions in the world that are missed at the purely intensional level.
+To capture this idea let us say that a sentence, S, is strongly hyperintensional just in case either S contains hyperintensional positions but no psychological attitude constructions, or, if S contains psychological attitude constructions, then the sentence that remains after removing those constructions still contains hyperintensional positions.